bjornbytes/lovr.org/docs/3D_Models.md

 In the previous guide we learned how to draw some simple shapes.
 Now we're going to learn how to draw 3D models exported from tools like Blender, Maya, or 3DS Max.
-LÖVR supports lots of different 3D file formats, including `.obj` and `.fbx`.
+LÖVR supports lots of different 3D file formats, including `.obj`, `.fbx`, and `.dae`.
 We can also apply textures to our models.
 Texture files can be `.png` or `.jpg`.
-For this tutorial I'm going to use [this]() free model.
 Once you have your model files, put them in the folder for your project.

 Create the Model
 ---